Tronic/pastezi/README.md

 An attempt to create a pastebin site that does not suck. https://paste.zi.fi/

-* Auto-paste into textbox (if you give permission)
+* The front page allows a new paste or loading existing ones by name
-* Auto-copy of link after saving
+* Auto-copy of link after uploading a paste
 * The usual keyboard shortcuts for save/open/copy/print
 * Syntax hilight for editor and viewer
 * Autodetection by file extension and content